-Since the Church is seen as one of the most sacred spaces in the Catholic tradition then during the prayers and liturgies we strive to limit non-essential conversations so that we can allow the words, silence and stillness to speak to us.
+The Church is seen as one of the most sacred spaces in the Catholic tradition.
+During mass, prayers and liturgies we strive to limit non-essential conversations so that we can allow the words, silence and stillness to speak to us.